Creating Future-Driven Organizational Learning and Training Initiatives

 Companies have an opportunity within the next ten years to implement strategies in learning and development to increase employee retention, build their pool of skilled workers, and better position their firms to combat the challenges posed by the growing automation of roles.
 In order to do so, organizations must develop new systems of formal and informal learning to meet the workplace expectations of the future.

-By taking definitive steps now to build a sustainable infrastructure supporting organizational learning and employee career development, companies can set their org and their employees up for success in this new future of work.
+By taking definitive steps now to build a sustainable infrastructure supporting organizational learning and employee career development, companies can set their org and employees up for success in this new future of work.

 Multiple research studies have documented the massive numbers of jobs at risk as AI/Automation is brought into workplaces.
 According to insights gathered by Mckinsey, by 2030, up to 30 to 40 percent of all workers in developed countries may need to move into new occupations or at least upgrade their skill sets significantly.
 Research further suggests that skilled workers in short supply will become even scarcer.
 A 2016 Pew Research Center survey, “The State of American Jobs,” found that 87% of workers believe it will be essential for them to get training and develop new job skills throughout their work life in order to keep up with changes in the workplace.